csswizardry/harry.is/_posts/2025-02-03-to-blackstone-edge.md

 day_, and made better by having my good friend [Ross](https://www.instagram.com/rossmthomas) with me, the weather was a bit different this time around: overcast, a little windy, and very cold when exposed.
-It was still an amazing route and a great day out, and a great way to spend an afternoon.
+It was still an amazing route and a great day out, and a fun way to spend an afternoon.

 <!--more-->